Does Home BancShares (HOMB) Pay a Dividend? (2026)

 The bottom line on the HOMB dividend

-Home BancShares (HOMB) pays an approximate ~2.9% dividend, so it offers some income but is held mostly for total return, not yield.
+Home BancShares (HOMB) pays about 2.77%, or roughly $0.86 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the HOMB guide.
 Walnut can show how HOMB fits your real portfolio.
 It is not an investment adviser.

 FAQ